IvanSereginGitHub/Prompts/README.md

 # Prompts

-A tool for Unity Engine that extends default user interface called UnityUI.
-Allows developers to make more customizable and interactive UI elements.
-Was made with simplicity in mind.
+An open-source (MIT license) tool for Unity Engine that is based on default user interface called UnityUI.
+Allows developers to make more customizable and interactive UI elements, popup panels, hints etc.

 # Project Beat Integration